mgibby91/pokexchange/README.md

 Visit https://pokechange.herokuapp.com/.

-Or, fork this repo and clone onto your machine and run `npm start` in the root directory.
+Or, fork this repo and clone onto your machine and run `npm run local` in the root directory.
 Then, type in `localhost:8080` in your favourite browser!

 ## Technologies Used